AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/bulk-inventory.md

 ## Bulk partial transfer

 You can use the `V1/inventory/bulk-partial-source-transfer` endpoint to transfer a limited quantity of a product from one source to another.
-As with full transfers, Magento keeps track of the stock status as well as the Notify Quantity when you move products from one source to another.
+As with full transfers, Commerce keeps track of the stock status as well as the Notify Quantity when you move products from one source to another.

 **Parameters:**